Submission Guidelines

 Upon Acceptance

 By submitting, authors agree to cooperate in TLF’s editorial process, which may involve substantive and stylistic edits to ensure clarity, accessibility, and scholarly quality.
-Copyright vests with TLF upon publication, with full author credit.
+Copyright exclusively vests with TLF upon publication, with full author credit.

 Contact Us